civiform/docs/docs/user-manual/civiform-admin-guide/map-questions.md

 ## Data storage and refresh settings

-The map question stores the complete GeoJSON response from the endpoint.
-When an applicant makes a selection, CiviForm returns:
+CiviForm stores all the data provided by the GeoJSON endpoint (see [sample GeoJSON](#sample-geojson)).
+When an applicant makes a selection, CiviForm stores:
-- The Feature ID of the selected location
+- The unique identifier of the selected location provided as the Feature ID in the GeoJSON data
 - The value of the configured name field at the time of selection

 Note: It is the admin's responsibility to maintain a record of which location corresponds to each Feature ID, as CiviForm only returns these two pieces of information.

-By default, the stored GeoJSON response won't be automatically updated.
+By default, the stored data won't be automatically updated.
 To enable automatic data refresh:

 1. Set `durable_jobs.map_refresh=true` in your application configuration
-2. Once enabled, CiviForm will ping the GeoJSON endpoint every 10 minutes to refresh the location data
+2. Once enabled, CiviForm will ping the GeoJSON endpoint every 10 minutes to refresh the data.
+If the endpoint fails at any point, the data will not be updated and CiviForm will continue to use data from a previous successful call until it is able to successfully refresh the data.

 This automatic refresh is useful for locations with frequently changing properties (e.g., availability, capacity, or service hours).